 This class will enhance your practical ability to put knowledge and skills to work for social change.
 We first examine what social and environmental innovation looks like, and how innovators harness the forces that are around them, rather than single handedly setting those forces in motion.
 Drawing on our understanding of system theory, we will learn about innovators who sought to understand the complex relationships that shape social and ecological change, and leverage their roles to bring this change about through collaboration.
 Next we will engage in a hands-on, highly interactive approach to empathize, problem-solve and co-create, following the Theory U framework developed by MIT’s Presencing Institute.
 Finally, we will turn our new ideas, visions, and approaches into prototype designs for your projects, including your Capstones.
 We will conduct case clinics to share ideas and deepen our understanding of what we have learned, and present our prototype designs to our community partners at the end of term.
 We conclude by reflecting on how we can remain committed to the common good, and discuss how we can sustain this commitment over a lifetime of service in a changing world.
 Classes will be varied and interactive, relying on a mixture of videos, case readings, interactive activities, and discussion.
 Evaluation will be based on in-class work, writing assignments, and group work.

 The nation’s public lands are central to the economy, and, in many ways, our national identity.
 Public land uses, such as energy and natural resource extraction, agriculture and ranching, and outdoor recreation activities, serve as important economic drivers in communities all over the country.
 However, population pressures, and economic and policy transitions are disrupting conceptions and uses of public landscapes.
 At the same time, Colorado’s outdoor recreation economy generates $28 billion in consumer spending annually and contributes 229,000 direct jobs.
 As a result, the ways of life in many communities and industries, whose futures are intertwined with these lands, are dramatically affected as well.
 This course will focus on communities, public lands and the connection to recreation economies.
 Solving complex problems in rural communities means that students must understand cultural, economic and political underpinnings.
-This is a project-based course, partnered with Colorado Blueprint and the Colorado Office of Economic Development and International Trade.
+This is a project-based course, partnered with Rural Technical Assistance Program through the Colorado state Office of Economic Development and International Trade and the Outdoor Recreation Industry Office to grow outdoor industry and recreation economies in small communities.
 Students will work closely with stakeholders in a real-world project, serve as consultants to organizations and communities, conduct the analysis, and deliver a final product.
-Class time will be devoted to project management, guest speakers, case studies and dialogue that supports the development and execution of the project, as well as understanding of recreation economies and rural community transformation.
+Class time will be devoted to project management, guest speakers, case studies and dialogue that supports the development and execution of the project as well as understanding of recreation economies and rural community transformation.
 Students will be expected to travel to the project location multiple times and interact with a variety of stakeholders throughout the semester.

 This course explores the skills and processes that enhance collaborative decision-making from a practitioner perspective.
 Students will explore key elements of the practice of collaborative problem solving and decision making including negotiation, facilitation, mediation, and collaboration.
-These elements have meaning and value independent of each other but have added value when they are integrated into a framework for effective collaboration.
-Students will develop a better understanding of the skills and processes that make collaboration effective as well as its application to various genres in the environmental, energy, and sustainability sectors.
+These elements have meaning and value independent of each other but take on added value when they are integrated into a framework for successful collaboration.
+This integration is often overlooked by those not directly engaged in designing, managing and facilitating collaborative processes.
+Students will develop a better understanding of the skills and processes that make collaboration successful as well as its application to various genres in the environmental, energy, and sustainability sectors.

 |Fall Semester I|